Home Why Business Woodworking About us Contact us

 Solvent-based Nitrocellulose Lacquer

-I left my solvent lacquer in my spray gun... cleaned it every year or two.
+I left my gloss solvent lacquer in my spray gun... cleaned it every year or two.
 (The solvent keeps the lacquer dissolved, so no film forms in the gun.
 A gloss finish has no "grunge" that settles to the bottom.)
 A friend who uses pre-catalyzed lacquer leaves it in his gun, too, since he has enough volume that there is no problem reaching the shelf life of the lacquer while it is still in the gun.

 Shellac